SEILSdataset/SEILSdataset/README.md

 E. Parada-Cabaleiro et al. (2019), A diplomatic edition of *Il Lauro Secco*: Ground truth for OMR of white mensural notation, in Proc. of ISMIR, Delft, The Netherlands, pp. 557-564.

-E. Parada-Cabaleiro et al. (2021), Automatic recognition of texture in Renaissance music, in Proc. of ISMIR, Online event, to appear.
+E. Parada-Cabaleiro et al. (2021), Automatic recognition of texture in Renaissance music, in Proc. of ISMIR, Online event, pp. 509-516.